Citroen C4 Cactus review

 While the C4 Cactus is a new model, it shares a lot of running gear with other Citroens.
 It sits on an extended version of the C3/DS3 platform, while the standard touchscreen is similar to the one found in the new Peugeot 308.

 There are new petrol engines across the Citroen range, and the BlueHDi is based on existing diesel technology, so should be reliable.
-Citroen finished 26th in our most recent Driver Power 2014 satisfaction survey, while its dealers finished 23rd last year.
+Citroen has been trying hard to shake off its reputation for poor build quality and patchy reliability; so while its 20th-place finish in our Driver Power 2015 satisfaction survey doesn’t look that impressive, it represents a six-place improvement on last year.

 Another by-product of cutting 200kg compared to the C4 hatch is that consumables such as the brake pads and tyres should function better for longer.